MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-your-app-store.md

 - Microsoft Teams
 ms.localizationpriority: medium
 search.appverid: MET150
-description: In this learning module, learn how to customize your organization's app store in Microsoft Teams by adding logo, custom backgrounds, and custom text colors.
+description: Learn how to customize your organization's app store in Microsoft Teams by adding logo, custom backgrounds, and custom text colors.
 ---

 # Customize your organization's app store in Microsoft Teams